Quick, Light, and Full of Fresh Spring Flavors

 How To Clean Butter Lettuce

-Combine all salad dressing ingredients in a small blender or food processor, then blend or purée until very smooth.
+Combine all the ingredients in a small blender or food processor, then blend until smooth and creamy.
+The dressing will be rich and thick, adding a luscious layer to each bite.

-Other salad dressings to try that don’t require a blender (you can whisk these or shake in a jar): poppyseed salad dressing, citrus vinaigrette, or this summery lemon basil vinaigrette.
+Other salad dressings to try that don’t require a blender (you can whisk these or shake in a jar): poppyseed salad dressing, citrus vinaigrette, or this light and fresh lemon basil vinaigrette.

 How Long Will The Avocado Dressing Keep?